Samaanl/wish-next/PAYMENT_SECURITY_FIXES.md

 # Payment Security Fixes and Recovery System

+## Latest Update: Credit Enforcement System

+A critical security vulnerability has been fixed in the payment processing system.
+The system now strictly enforces that users receive exactly the correct number of credits based on their subscription plan:

+- Basic Plan ($1): Exactly 10 credits
+- Premium Plan ($5): Exactly 100 credits

+### Security Issues Fixed

+1. **Credit Injection Vulnerability**: Previously, the system was accepting arbitrary credit values from the client side, allowing potential manipulation of credit amounts.

+2. **Force Update Vulnerability**: Removed the `forceUpdate` and `directUpdate` parameters from the process-purchase API, which could be exploited to add arbitrary credits.

+3. **Credit Value Enforcement**: Added strict validation to ensure the exact credit amounts are enforced at multiple levels:
+   - In the webhook handler
+   - In the process-purchase API
+   - In all fallback credit addition methods

+### Implementation Details

+1. **Package Definition**: Credit packages are now clearly defined with exact credit values in `paymentService.ts`.

+2. **Webhook Handler**: The webhook handler now determines the correct credit amount based on the package ID rather than trusting the custom data from Lemon Squeezy.

+3. **Process Purchase API**: All credit addition methods now enforce the exact credit amounts based on the package ID.

+4. **Security Hardening**: Removed potentially exploitable parameters and added validation to prevent credit manipulation.

 ## Overview

 This document outlines the comprehensive security fixes implemented to address the critical payment vulnerability where users who completed payments on Lemon Squeezy but navigated away before reaching the thank-you page would not receive their purchased credits.